thebaldgeek/thebaldgeek.github.io/radiosonde.md

 The section 'Uploader Antenna Description' will be what shows up on your station on sondehub website, so make it friendly and helpful.

 Thats the critical sections that need to be tweaked.
-I find the email notifications helpful and enjoy them, note you should use a throw away or 'computer only' email address here, not your main one and you should be using two factor application specific passwords in this section.
-Lots of docs on how to set that up.
+I find the email notifications helpful and enjoy them, note you should use a throw away or 'computer only' email address here, not your main one and you should be using two factor authentication with specific passwords in this section.
+Lots of docs on the Internet on how to set that up.
 (If I get time I will show how I use Telegram via Node-RED for my launch notifications).

 ## Single SDR Operation
 auto_rx will now start scanning the frequency range you have specified and any peaks will be analyzed for a short time to see if they contain any of its known sonde type modulated data.
-If so, the first data packets it finds it will stop scanning and just listen to that one frequency to decode the data.
+If so, the first data packets it finds it will stop the scanning process and just listen to that one frequency to decode the data.
 It will camp on that frequency till the sondes signal drops below your noise floor for 180 seconds (adjustable and we will talk about it in a moment).
 Once the 180 second timer is up, the SDR will go back into scan mode.
-Over the space of a few weeks while you get the feel for the flight pattern you will find if you have the chance to hear more than one sonde at a time.
+Over the space of a few weeks while you get the feel for the flight patterns you will find if you have the chance to hear more than one sonde at a time.
 If so, its time for.....

 ## More SDRs.
 More sonde flights